Mange/roadie/README.md

 ### Versioning ###

-This project follows [Semtantic Versioning](http://semver.org/) and has been since version 1.0.0.
+This project follows [Semantic Versioning](http://semver.org/) and has been since version 1.0.0.

 Features
 --------